top of page

 Bull Flag! #1 Bullish formation setup

-One of my favorite trading patterns is a bullish flag pattern.
+One of the most consistent trading patterns is a bullish flag formation.
 This is a continuation pattern that typically occurs after a strong upward price movement.

 Lets break it down.